Key Facts and FAQs

 The School has capacity for up to 500 pupils, and is fully coeducational throughout.

-In addition, there is a superb Nursery, with capacity for 56 children, which caters for children from 6 weeks to four years.
-It is open from 8.00am to 6.00pm each day, throughout the year.
-Nursery children usually progress into the Preparatory School.
-The Nursery Managers closely monitor the development of pre-school children and work with the Head of Preparatory to ensure a smooth transition, including spending at least two mornings during the year preceding entry in the current Reception Class to familiarise themselves with the environment.
+In addition, our 'Outstanding' rated Nursery caters for babies to pre-school age children and is open from 8.00am to 6.00pm each day, throughout the year.
+The Nursery Managers closely monitor the development of pre-school children and work with the Head of Preparatory to ensure a smooth transition into Reception class at the School.

 FREQUENTLY ASKED QUESTIONS

 Q. what benefits are there in sending a child to an independent school?

 A. Parents choose to invest in an education at The Peterborough School for a number of reasons:

 - Prep School class sizes and Senior School set sizes are small, which enables our teachers to get to know every pupil well.
 We provide exceptional pastoral care and endeavour to look after all our pupils so that they learn as well as they possibly can and are well-supported and happy.
 We have a School Nurse and School Counsellor on site which provides medical and mental health support to any child in need.

 - We have a reputation as a small and friendly school where everyone knows everyone else.
 We teach and treasure traditional values of kindness and courtesy.
 There are no crowds to get lost in, and any unpleasantness is picked up immediately and sorted out.